markxu-11/University-of-Sydney-Course-Projects/DICOM Reader Demo/README.md

 **Programming language** Python
 **Important packages** PyDicom, numpy, PySimpleGUi

 Python was chosen as the language to implement this demo for its familiarity, widely available packages, and simplicity.
-The demo was completed in 5 days, averaging around 1.5 hours per day spent.
-Around half the time spent on creating this program was on figuring how utilise parallel processing to speed up the importing process, as the default behaviour of the program is too slow for a proper demonstration.
+The demo was completed in a week, averaging around one hour per day spent.
+As I was familiar with creating GUI in Python, I was able to focus on

 PyInstaller was used to compile an executable for Windows, demonstrating the feasibility of creating an hassle-free program with widely available tools like Python for medical professionals.